 We've been brought up on convection heating and we've been conditioned that electric heating (all electric heating) is bad and expensive.
 It's not.

-Convection heat and infrared heat are different beasts.
-It’s important to understand the difference.
+Convection heat and infrared heat are much different.
+It's important to understand the difference.
 Click here to brush up on What is the difference between convection and infrared heat?

 One of the biggest mis-conceptions about heating is that heat rises.
 It doesn't.
 Warm air rises.
 Convection heating heats the air, which is where this misunderstanding comes from.
 Infrared heating heats people and objects directly.
 The people and objects heated by infrared will in turn heat the air.

-Infrared heats directly, no need to wait for the whole volume of air in the space to heat up.
-This is how the sun heats.
-Stand in the sun on a sunny, cold, winter’s day.
-That’s infrared heating.
-So, infrared heats objects and people first, these objects (we’ll include people as an object) then radiate infrared heat back out, like ripples in water.
+Infrared heats just like the sun.
+Heating directly, no need to wait for the whole volume of air or stand in the sun on a sunny, cold, winter's day.
+That's infrared heating.
+So, infrared heats objects and people first, these objects (we'll include people as an object) then radiate infrared heat back out, like ripples in water.
 The end result is a space with the same air temperature as a convection heated space.
-The difference, you feel the heat sooner and it’s all done much more efficiently.
+The difference, you feel the heat sooner and it's all done much more efficiently.

 Can Infrared Heaters Run All The Time?

-If infrared heating works in a more efficient way than convection heat we don’t need to worry about turing it on and off all the time like convection heating.
+If infrared heating works in a more efficient way than convection heat we don't need to worry about turning it on and off all the time like convection heating.
 Right?

 Infrared heating stores heat in the structure of the space, actually if installed and specified correctly it is more efficient to leave it switched on.